-BioTrails is a project of the MDI Biological Laboratory in collaboration with the National Park Service and the Schoodic Education and Research Center Institute, and is supported by an award from the National Science Foundation (DRL-1223210)
+BioTrails is a project of the MDI Biological Laboratory in collaboration with the National Park Service and the Schoodic Education and Research Center Institute, and is supported by an award from the National Science Foundation (DRL-1223210).

-The goal of the project is to establish practices for combining public participation in scientific research (citizen science) with DNA-based species identification (DNA barcoding) to scale-up and improve the accuracy of research projects that monitor animal and plant species in the sea and on land as they respond to climate change and other environmental changes.
+The goal of the project is to establish practices for combining public participation in scientific research (citizen science) with DNA-based species identification (DNA barcoding) to scale-up and improve the accuracy of research projects that monitor animal and plant species in the sea and on land as they respond to climate and environmental changes.

 The first BioTrails event took place in September 2013.
 More events are planned in 2014.
-Sign up to receive email alerts about the program.
-We welcome your participation and interest!

-For more information, please contact the program director, Karen James, at 207 288-9880 ext 427, or kejames [at] mdibl [dot] org.
+For more information, contact the program director, Karen James, at 207 288-9880 ext 427, or kejames [at] mdibl [dot] org.